🎵 Audio & Speech¶

 -

-This paper presents the first systematic investigation of inherent safety vulnerabilities in diffusion large language models (dLLMs) arising from their bidirectional modeling and parallel decoding mechanisms.
-It introduces the DiJA jailbreak attack framework, which achieves near-100% attack success rates on multiple aligned dLLMs via interleaved mask-text prompts.
+This paper is the first to systematically reveal inherent safety vulnerabilities in diffusion large language models (dLLMs) caused by bidirectional modeling and parallel decoding mechanisms.
+It proposes the DiJA jailbreak attack framework, which achieves nearly 100% attack success rates on multiple aligned dLLMs through interleaved mask-text prompts.

 - Toward Complex-Valued Neural Networks for Waveform Generation